Swapnil-ingle/Swapnil-ingle.github.io/Ass2.md

 Trivial errors with Approach 1.0 are removed in this one.

 This Approach was all about,
-> 1. Reading from file in chunks.
+> 1. Reading from a file in chunks.
 > 2. Writing the dictionary into a file.

-It was obvious to read from the file in chunks also I decided to write the output into a file as printing out the *whole words and their occurence count* was not a viable option.
+It was obvious to read from the file in chunks also I decided to write the output into a file as printing out the *whole words and their occurrence count* was not a viable option.

 However the following problems still persisted,

-I still needed to do something about the **MemoryError()** of dictionary as the limited size of the dictionary was a liability and some alternative was needed.
+I still needed to do something about the **MemoryError()** of the dictionary as the limited size of the dictionary was a liability and some alternative was needed.

 > ### Approach 3.0

 To avoid the limited size of dictionary what I could do is to use the dictionary as a temporary storage and update the output, wherever it was stored, accordingly.
-Doing this in a file was not practical, as I'd have to check for each word in the file everytime it occurs in the dictionary and then update the value into file and overwriting into .txt file would also become an issue.
+Doing this in a file was not practical, as I'd have to check for each word in the file everytime it occurs in the dictionary and then update the value into a file and overwriting into a .txt file would also become an issue.

-So instead of using a normal text file as output we could use a .csv file or more perfectly we could use a database to write the output to.
+So instead of using a normal text file as output, we could use a .csv file or more perfectly we could use a database to write the output to.
 I've used sqlite3 module in python to do all the database operations.

 This was finally a decent approach that I decided to implement in code.